mcdenoising/AdvMCDenoise/README.md

 We provide two set of model weights.
 "./experiment/kjl/models/opt_XX.pth" is trained from KJL large indoor room datasets without seperating Specular and Diffuse components.
 You can finetune the weigths to your own dataset based on this pretrained weights.

-"./experiments/tungsten_diffuse/models/opt_XX.pth" and "./experiments/tungsten_specular/models/opt_XX.pth" are trained on [Tungsten](https://github.com/tunabrain/tungsten) scenes.
+"./experiments/tungsten_diffuse/models/opt_XX.pth" and "./experiments/tungsten_specular/models/opt_XX.pth" are finetuned on [Tungsten](https://github.com/tunabrain/tungsten) scenes.